turingschool/curriculum/source/projects/son_of_store_engine.markdown

 Use Resque or a similar library to support this functionality.

-## Example Data
+## Base Data

 You should have the following data pre-loaded in your marketplace:

-* 3 stores
+* At least 10 stores
-* 100,000 products between the stores
+* At least 10,000 products per store
-* At least 10 product categories
+* At least 10 product categories per store
 * 10,000 users
 * 2 store admins per store
 * 2 stockers per store
-* 3-4 StoreEngine administrators
+* 2 platform administrators

 ## Extensions